 Truck Driving Schools in Vermont (VT)

 Truck driving schools in Vermont are located throughout the state with hotspots in Springfield, Milton and Pittsford.
+Precision Driver Training School and Northeast Driver Training are just a few of the options in the state.
 Vermont truck driving schools offer the necessary education and training needed to gain your CDL license.
 To obtain a CDL in Vermont, you must be at least 18 years old (21 years old for interstate commerce) and pass a medical examination.
 CDL applicants must then pass a written exam and a skills test, which includes a vehicle inspection, a basic control test, and a driving test.
 Depending on the class of license and endorsements you need, other knowledge and skills tests may be required--for example, to drive a combination vehicle, a school bus, a tanker truck, a truck with air brakes or to transport passengers.
 A truck driving school in Vermont will prepare you to pass these examinations.
+Upon earning your CDL, you will be ready to find employment with one of Vermont's trucking companies, such as Bellavance Trucking or ABF Freight.

 Browse the featured Vermont truck driving schools below to find a trucking school near you.